 Making lifestyle changes can help manage metabolic syndrome.
-The goal is to control the underlying factors that put you at risk for developing cardiovascular disease.
+The goal is to control the factors that put you at risk for getting cardiovascular disease.
 If you are overweight or have diabetes, making small changes can have a big impact.
-This includes getting some exercise, losing at least 10% of your weight or more, and changing your eating habits.
+This includes getting some exercise, losing at least 10% of your body weight, and changing your eating habits.

-It is important to set modest, attainable goals for yourself.
-Start by making small changes instead of trying to change everything all at once.
-You will be more successful and will continue to progress more easily.
+It is important to set reasonable goals you can attain.
+Start by making small changes.
+Don't try to change everything all at once.
+You will be more successful and make better progress.

 Stress can contribute to weight gain and heart disease.
 Learn how to relax and manage stress to help you feel better.

 Chan DC, Watts, Ng TW, Yamashita S, Barrett PH.
 Effect of weight loss on markers of triglyceride-rich lipoprotein metabolism in the metabolic syndrome.
 Eur J Clin Invest.
 2008;38(10):743-751.

 Metabolic syndrome.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/nutritional-disorders/obesity-and-the-metabolic-syndrome/metabolic-syndrome.
 Updated December 2016.
 August 27, 2018.

 Metabolic syndrome.
 National Heart, Lung, and Blood Institute website.
 Available at: https://www.nhlbi.nih.gov/health-topics/metabolic-syndrome.
 Accessed August 27, 2018.

 Metabolic syndrome in adults.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T113812/Metabolic-syndrome-in-adults.
 Updated March 29, 2018.
 Accessed August 27, 2018.